yonnyquiceno/bowling_score_calculator/README.md

 "Pinfalls  3    /    6    3         X    8    1         X         X    9    0    7    /    4    4    X    9    0    "
 "Score     16        25        44        53        82        101       110       124       132       151       "
 ```

+You can always run `ruby bowling_scores.rb -h` to see the available options

 ## Running the tests

 The application uses Rspec for testing, in order to run the test suite you just need to run